 But many industry insiders believe that the more than 20 blazes – which have destroyed parts of Napa, Sonoma and Mendocino counties – won’t lead to a serious inventory shortage of product given the sheer immensity of marijuana production in California.

-“It’s a drop in the bucket compared to what the state is producing,” said Erich Pearson, the CEO of Sparc, a San Francisco-area medical cannabis retail chain that lost its Sonoma County farm in the Nuns fire.
+“It’s a drop in the bucket compared to what the state is producing,” said Erich Pearson, the CEO of SPARC (San Francisco Patient and Resource Center), a medical cannabis retail chain that lost its Sonoma County farm in the Nuns fire.